webim/webim-client-sdk-ios/Documentation/Index.md

 <h3 id ="get-location">getLocation() method</h3>

+Attention: this method can't be used as is.
+It requires that client server to support this mechanism!
 Returns location of this remote notification of array of type `String` type.

 <h3 id ="get-unread-by-visitor-messages-count">getUnreadByVisitorMessagesCount() method</h3>

+Attention: this method can't be used as is.
+It requires that client server to support this mechanism!
 Returns unread by visitor messages count of this remote notification of array of `Int` type.

 [Go to table of contents](#table-of-contents)